Koji Hashimoto, MD, PhD

 Graduate School - Kyushu University School of Medicine, Graduate School of Medical Sciences

 Residency - Saiseikai Yahata General Hospital

 Residency - Kyushu University Hospital

-Medical School - Kyushu University School of Medicine
+Medical Education - Kyushu University School of Medicine

 - Associate Professor of Surgery, Cleveland Clinic Lerner College of Medicine

 Liver transplantation, living donor liver transplantation, pediatric liver transplantation, intestinal transplantation, multi-visceral transplantation, hepatobiliary surgery, organ donation, organ recovery and preservation, immunosuppression

 Vanguard Award for Outstanding Young Investigator, International Liver Transplantation Society - 2010

 Research & Publications